WebAssembly/tool-conventions/Linking.md

 `R_WASM_TYPE_INDEX_LEB` relocations cannot fail.
 The output Wasm file shall contain a newly-synthesised type section which contains entries for all functions and type relocations in the output.

-`R_WASM_TABLE_INDEX_SLEB`, `R_WASM_TABLE_INDEX_I32` relocations and their 64-bit counterparts (`R_WASM_TABLE_INDEX_SLEB64` and `R_WASM_TABLE_INDEX_I64`)
-cannot fail.
+`R_WASM_TABLE_INDEX_*` relocations cannot fail.
 The output Wasm file shall contain a newly-synthesised table, which contains an entry for all defined or imported symbols referenced by table relocations.
 The output table elements shall begin at a non-zero offset within the table, so that a `call_indirect 0` instruction is guaranteed to fail.
 Finally, when processing table relocations for symbols which have neither an import nor a definition (namely, weakly-undefined function symbols), the value `0` is written out as the value of the relocation.

 `R_WASM_FUNCTION_INDEX_LEB` relocations may fail to be processed, in which case linking fails.
 This occurs if there is a weakly-undefined function